• Skip to primary navigation

 • Prepare the pork tenderloin by trimming off any silver skin and fat.
 Generously sprinkle the pork tenderloin with Traeger pork rub.
 You can do this ahead of time if needed.
 After seasoning, place the pork tenderloin on a sheet pan with a wire rack and refrigerate for 2-4 hours.

 • Once the Traeger has reached 225F, lay the pork loin in the grill grate and close the lid.
-Cook the pork loin for 2 hours, flipping the pork tenderloin at the one hour mark to create grill marks on both sides.
+Cook the pork loin for and hour and a half, flipping the pork tenderloin halfway through to create grill marks on both sides.

 • Once the pork loin has reached an internal temperature of 145F, remove it from the grill and allow it to reset for 10 minutes before slicing.